redbeakstudio/lfsb/README.md

   For the first version of this specification we are focusing on these items.

 ## Not a priority right now
-There are additional line values that have implications for 3d rendering, but we are not going to worry about these right now, because we are more focused on just supporting lines, fills, strokes.
+There are additional values for lines & implications for 3d rendering of lines, but we are not going to worry about these right now.
+We are more focused on just supporting lines, fills, strokes, at all.

+Line effects
   * End caps
   * Brush shape
   * Tapering
   * Thickness & thinness algorithms

+3d rendering problems
   * Ray casting - we assume that a point-cloud hull can provide enough boundaries for detecting intersections.
+We are not focusing on making painting tools, but rather publishing the paintings into the digital world in mixed-media, dynamic contexts.

 ### Fills
 Fills are point data for faces